Tool models and flexible pick orientation¶

 In practice, many tools can tolerate some variation with respect to the nominal pick orientation without compromising pick success.
 Taking advantage of this can increase the likelihood that a pick point is pickable by the robot.
 This variation is typically due to:

-Robot tool compliance, such as a passive hinge (below left), or flexible suction cup bellows (below center).
+Robot tool compliance, such as flexible suction cup bellows (below left).

 Application-specific constraints, like the clearance between the tool fingers and the object at the pick point (below right).